 - Slowly add the dry ingredients to the butter mixture, stopping as soon as the flour disappears.
 By hand, stir in the white chocolate chips, cranberries, and nuts.

 - Add rounded tablespoons of cookie dough to the baking sheet, and flatten slightly.
-Bake 8 to 10 minutes at 350 degrees F, until golden.
-Let the cookies cool.
+Bake cranberry oatmeal cookies for 8 to 10 minutes at 350 degrees F, until golden.
 When you can’t wait any longer, DIG IN!

 - To Store.
 Place baked cookies in an airtight storage container and store at room temperature for up to 3 days.